swiftlang/swift/docs/ErrorHandling.md

 check.)

-Cases that do not match the automatically imported patterns and that lack an attribute would be left unmodified (i.e., they\'d keep their NSErrorPointer argument) and considered \"not awesome\" in the SDK auditing tool.
+Cases that do not match the automatically imported patterns and that lack an attribute would be left unmodified (i.e., they'd keep their NSErrorPointer argument) and considered "not awesome" in the SDK auditing tool.
 These will still be usable in Swift: callers will get the NSError back like they do today, and have to throw the result manually.